IRS Garnishment - Tax Garnishment

 Now you're in big financial trouble.
 No matter how hard you plead with your employer they cannot give you your money.
 Once an IRS garnishment is ordered with your employer, your employer is required by law to collect a large percentage of each of your paychecks.

 The tax professionals at Flat Fee Tax Service routinely negotiate with the IRS to place clients into Currently not Collectible status, settle tax debt via an Offer in Compromise or set up payment plans that both satisfy the IRS and keep you from financial collapse.
-We complete your Offer in Compromise and handle the entire negotiation process to reach the lowest settlement amount possible.

-We are regularly retained to negotiate the release of an IRS wage garnishment by placing you in Currently not Collectible status, negotiating your tax settlement via an Offer in Compromise or by arranging a payment plan.
+We are regularly retained to negotiate the release of an IRS wage garnishment by placing you in Currently not Collectible status, negotiating your tax settlement via an Offer in Compromise, or by arranging a payment plan.
 As far as an Installment Agreement is concerned, the payment plan negotiated by our tax professionals will always be more favorable than any IRS garnishment.
 Any of these three (3) tax relief options will allow you to receive your whole paycheck without fears of future wage garnishments.

 The best way to deal with tax garnishment is to avoid it altogether.
 The tax professionals at Flat Fee Tax Service can represent you when the prospect of an IRS garnishment is still only a threat.
 All the possible alternatives to wage garnishment – bank loans, collection delays, payment plans, an Offer in Compromise – have one thing in common: they are negotiated by people who understand the system.
 If you’re not that person, you need professional help.
 Remember, the IRS has the right to take other property such as your bank account and other assets to satisfy an outstanding tax debt.
-Let out team of professionals represent you so you can make other arrangements.
+Let our team of professionals represent you so you can make other arrangements.

 Dealing with the IRS directly can be both very confusing as well as a painstaking process.
 Individuals lack the information and resources necessary to accurately complete required documentation.
 The IRS isn’t in your corner.
 They make it incredibly challenging to reach any sort of agreement in releasing your IRS garnishment.